nebulaeandstars/nebulaeandstars/README.md

 # Hey!

 I'm a music/science student at the Australian National University.
-I tend to make a lot of puzzles and shell scripts, but also maintain my own forks of `st`, `dwm`, and `dmenu` from [suckless.org](https://suckless.org).
+I tend to make a lot of puzzles and shell scripts, but I also have a few vim extensions.
+I also maintain my own personal forks of `st`, `dwm`, and `dmenu` from [suckless.org](https://suckless.org).
 This is my personal account, so you can also find my [dotfiles](https://github.com/nebulaeandstars/dotfiles) here.

 Here are my stats: